wende60/gallery/README.md

 Using the templates you habe to modify the IDs of the included files depending on your setup.
 Look for "REX_TEMPLATE[...]" in default.tpl, gallery.tpl and document_header.tpl.
 Then edit the config.tpl.
-Replace the email and edit the $formmailerId.
-Also edit the footer's article ID in the footer_content.tpl.
+Replace the email and edit the $formmailerId and the $footerArticleId.
-Footer is an offline Article using the footer_columns.tpl with 2 columns.
+$footerArticleId is for an offline article using the footer_columns.tpl with 2 columns.

 Here's my setup: